Animal Science Scholarships

 The Reginald Emmert Endowed Scholarship is intended to honor and encourage full-time, undergraduate students majoring in the Department of Animal Science with emphasis in livestock production in the College of Agriculture and Natural Resources at Michigan State University.
 It is the intent of the donors, that this scholarship provides motivation and incentive to students demonstrating a desire to pursue careers in Animal Science.

-Scholarship applications are due March 2, 2017.
+Scholarship applications are typically due in early March.
 Generally, between 4 and 6 scholarships are awarded and while amounts vary, the general award is between $1000 and $2000 per semester.
 Students may reapply.

 Applications are available.

 For more information and the application process, please download the Emmert_Scholarship_Flyer.pdf